samdoran/ansible-role-pgsql-replication/README.md

 =========
 [![Galaxy](https://img.shields.io/badge/galaxy-samdoran.pgsql--replication-blue.svg?style=flat)](https://galaxy.ansible.com/samdoran/pgsql-replication)

-Configure PostgreSQL streaming replication between two nodes.
+Configure PostgreSQL streaming replication between two or more nodes.
 This role was developed and tested for use on PostgreSQL for setting up a redundant database backend for [Ansible Tower](https://www.ansible.com/tower).
 This will not configure advanced clustering but will configure two PostgreSQL nodes in a master/replica configuration.

+Each host defined in `pgsqlrep_group_name` will be added to the `pg_hba.conf` on the master node.

 Thes role depends on the roles included with the Ansible Tower installer.